-Kaltura is a video/audio streaming system that provides an easy to use facility for uploading, storing, searching, recording and accessing video and audio material via LEO (Learning Environment Online).
-Kaltura provides a better viewing and listening experience to engage your students. compared with uploading directly into your unit or via Youtube.
-Kaltura media allows video to stream in higher quality, automatically adapt to the student internet connection speed and is viewable on most mobile devices.
+Kaltura is a video streaming service that provides an easy to use facility for storing and accessing video and audio material via LEO (Learning Environment Online).
+Kaltura provides a better viewing and listening experience to engage your students compared to uploading directly into your unit or via Youtube.
+Kaltura media allows video to stream in higher quality, but also automatically adapts to the user's internet connection speed and is viewable on most mobile devices.

 In summary Kaltura provides:

 staff and student access to uploading video content related to their unit or for assessment